biblequiz/BibleQuiz.com/_pages/national-finals.md

 ## Scholarship Applications

+NEW: Submit your application for all scholarships online!

+<a href="https://forms.gle/ty7uPszGL43CqAue7" class="button is-primary">National Bible Quiz Scholarship Application</a>

+If you want to print and submit via fax or email, download the following.

 <a href="{% link assets/2023/Scholarship-National-Finals.docx %}" class="button is-primary">National Bible Quiz Scholarship Application</a>

 <a href="{% link assets/2023/Scholarship-Nationals-Lindenwood.docx %}" class="button is-primary">Lindenwood Bible Quiz Scholarship Application</a>